The Mediterranean diet adapted for the Indian kitchen (complete guide)

 - Minimal processed food and added sugar.
 This part isn't optional.

-- Meals are eaten slowly, with people.
-This sounds like soft science.
-It isn't.
-It changes how much you eat and how you feel about it.
+- Meals eaten slowly, with people.
+This changes how much you eat and how you feel about it.

 Notice what's missing.
 No chia pudding, no MCT oil, no green powder, no superfood.
 Vegetables, legumes, grains, fish, olive oil — eaten in a slow, social, unprocessed way.
 That's the whole programme.